What Happens to Your Driver’s License After a DWI in New Mexico? Here’s What You Need to Know

 Time Limits and Appeals

 While waiting for the hearing, you may continue driving unless other suspensions apply.
+The Notice of Revocation given to you by the arresting officer is your license until the decision following the MVD hearing.

 Let Us Help